cerenhaydaroglu/liver_segmentation/README.md

 ### Data

-Use open medical dataset [Liver Tumor Segmentation Challenge (LiTS)](https://competitions.codalab.org/competitions/17094) with no data preprocessing required.
+Use open medical dataset [Liver Tumor Segmentation Challenge (LiTS)](https://competitions.codalab.org/competitions/17094) with no preprocessing required.

 ### Data Structure
 The original dataset contains **131 train** & **70 test** 3D CT images in **.nii** format.
-The 3D image sizes are (512, 512, 74\~987)
+The 3D image sizes are (512, 512, 74\~987), where slice number varies.

 ### Model

 ![fig/unet.png](fig/unet.png)

-This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.
+The U-Net is implemented by Pytorch for deep learning.
+It is easy to visualize the architechture and convenient for changing your own dataset.

-Output from the network is a 512*512 which represents mask that should be learned.
-Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.
+The inputs are grayscale CT images and output has 3 different classes in LiTS ("1": liver, "2": tumor, "0":anthing else)

 ### Training